 |Discover||15 years old|

 |U.S. Bank||16 years old|

 |Wells Fargo||18 years old|

 How to get a credit card in your child’s name

-If you decide to get a child credit card to help your child build credit or learn positive money habits, the process involved in adding an authorized user is fairly simple.
+If you decide to add your child as an authorized user to help them build credit or learn positive money habits, the process is fairly simple.
 Here’s what you need to do: